 Indications and Usage for Copper

-Copper 0.4 mg/mL (Cupric Chloride Injection, USP) is indicated for use as a supplement to intravenous solutions given for total parenteral nutrition (TPN).
+Copper 0.4 mg/mL (Cupric Chloride Injection, USP) is indicated for use as a supplement to intravenous solutions given for TPN.
 Administration helps to maintain Copper serum levels and to prevent depletion of endogenous stores and subsequent deficiency symptoms.